Memory

 More about locality

 In the third post of the memory series, we briefly explained locality and why it is an important principle to keep in mind while developing a memory-intensive program.
 This new post is going to be more concrete and explains what actually happens behind the scene in a very simple example.
-This post is a follow-up to a recent interview with a (brilliant) candidate1.
-As a subsidiary question, we resented him with the following two structure definitions:

 Read more